chevEldrid/mtgsite/_posts/2022/2022-01-20-pdh_maelstrom_muse.md

 That’s right, we’re going back to Strixhaven and school is in session: Welcome, Maelstrom Muse.

-Recently The Hexdrinkers have been teaming up with the Tryhards for some cPDH content and we’ve even got a few brews of our own coming down the pipeline… but this ain’t a combo-tastic, competitive list.
+Recently The Chexdrinkers have been teaming up with the Tryhards for some cPDH content and we’ve even got a few brews of our own coming down the pipeline… but this ain’t a combo-tastic, competitive list.
 This is a good old fashioned, hip-shooting, face-punching, casual aggro deck.

 Without further ado, let’s dive in: “Whenever Maelstrom Muse attacks, the next instant or sorcery spell you cast this turn costs x less to cast where x is Maelstrom Muse’s power as this ability resolves.”
 We get a _single, massive_ discount as opposed to something like
 <a